 However, if the current situation is sustainable and fine by you, you don’t need to do anything except keep going.
 You may choose to be more focused on healthy sleep practices – and that may help prevent the need to sleep train in the future.

-To read more about the general sleep training guidelines, including why there’s a minimum age on sleep training, read my article on sleep training guidelines right here.
+To read more about the general sleep training guidelines, including why there’s a minimum age for sleep training, read my article on sleep training guidelines right here.

-How to Know if You Should You Let a Baby Cry it Out
+How to Know if You Should Let a Baby Cry it Out

 In some cases, cry it out (extinction) may be the only viable sleep training solution.
 Here are some times when you should consider letting a baby cry things out: